-- Wherever you are:
+Wherever you are:

-- close the window blinds
+- 1. Go immediately to the nearest room

-- turn off the lights
+- 2. Lock the doors

-- lock the doors
+- 3. Close the curtains

+- 4. Turn off all lights and audio equipment

-- move the children away from windows and doors
+- 5. Move the children away from windows and doors

-- keep low
+- 6. Keep low and keep guiet

+- 7. Turn mobile phones to silent

-- if you are outside of a classroom, get yourself and the students to the nearest safe location & follow the same procedures
+If you are outside of a classroom, get to the nearest safe location & follow the same procedures

-- Wait in the classroom until you hear the all clear announcement from the Director or Principal.
+Wait in the classroom until you hear the "all clear" announcement from the Director or Principal.
+Sometimes an intruder may set off the fire alarm to draw people out of their rooms.
+DO NOT leave the classroom until you hear the "all clear" announcement from the Director or Principal.